aqipro/aqilink-docs/docs/installation/README.md

 # Installation

-**`aqilink`** is delivered within a Docker image which must be used to create a running instance (container) out of it.
-The Docker image is available upon request of the [free Trial version](https://try.aqipro.com) of the product.
+Our product **`aqilink`** is provided as a Docker image.
+To use it, you must create a running instance (container) from this image.
+You can request the Docker image as part of the  [free Trial version](https://try.aqipro.com) of the product.

-In these topics you’ll install and set up everything you need to run **`aqilink`**.
-See Prerequisites and Supported Platforms for information on what you require before you start the installation.
+In the following topics, you'll learn how to install and set up everything necessary to run Aqilink.
+Before you begin the installation, refer to the 'Prerequisites' and 'Supported Platforms' sections to understand the requirements